pondrejk/dizzer/chap2-carto_insight.md

 - overall, the ability of dynamic maps to find these collocations and link them to causation is to be assesd, but how? :)

-### 2.3.2 Challenges in collaborative practice
+### 2.3.2 How next?
+Challenges in collaborative practice

 Having described the ontological models of causation ans sensemaking as well as visions for the future of cartographic research, we can now take an aside to dwell a bit on the nitty-gritty realities of map making in practice.
 Practical aspects of the profession are often overlooked in literature, as well as the fact that cartographer often needs to operate within a greater team.
 The smoothness of collaboration within a team is then a determining factor of the team's productivity.

-There is a (somewhat mythical) notion of “full-stack” visualization designer-developer capable of conducting the full broad range of tasks needed for a visulaisation project (@gray2012data).
+There is a (somewhat mythical) notion of “full-stack” visualization designer-developer capable of conducting the broad range of tasks needed for a visulaisation project (@gray2012data).
 Though some such individuals do exist (possibly working on small applications for PhD projects or small customers), it is clear that cartographer can take only so much of additional roles (data analyst, UX designer, front-end developer, database administrator...) before getting on thin ice.
 Real-life visulaisation projects often include a range of team members or even teams with dissjoint skillsets.
 The question then arises on how to modularize the work.
 One possible model of decomosition is the information visualisation reference model (**Fig**).

 ![**Fig** Information visualization reference model.
 Adopted from @heer2008design](imgs/infoviz-reference-model.png)